 The increase in people renting and saving up large deposits for a house will make it harder for younger people to save towards other things such as their pension.

-17. The trend for children to earn more than their parents ended five years ago
+17. The trend for children to earn more than their parents ended eight years ago

-Another depressing fact, children stopped earning more than their parents five years ago – and many are ending up worse off.
+Another depressing fact, children stopped earning more than their parents eight years ago – and many are ending up worse off.

 Even those successive generations who did earn more than their predecessors spent more, meaning they’ve saved very little.

 18. Every bank note is contaminated with cocaine